Alternatives to Pensions

 So, what are some of those options?

 Although it’s not a very large amount of money, a State Pension will provide you with a modest income after retirement.
-It’s vital that you pay into the State Pension pot through your national insurance contributions, so you should make sure this is the case, even if you’ve had periods of unemployment or living overseas during your earlier years.Get Started
+It’s vital that you pay into the State Pension pot through your national insurance contributions, so you should make sure this is the case, even if you’ve had periods of unemployment or living overseas during your earlier years.Get debt help today

 Some people choose to buy property rather than paying into a pension of saving money for retirement.
 How people choose to invest in property varies; some people choose to buy larger houses while they’re working, before ‘downsizing’ in older age, freeing up equity.